 The School is located in the Mubaku village is located in northwest Uganda, with a population of 730 (389 male and 341 female).
-The surrounding area, served by the school, has a population 2,366 (1,134 male and 1,090 female).
+The surrounding area, served by the school, has a population of 2,366 (1,134 male and 1,090 female).
 The village is in the heart of central Africa, near Lake Albert.
 Across Lake Albert is the Democratic Republic of Congo.
-It borders Murchison Falls National Park on the Southern bank of the Victoria Nile.
-Mubaku has undergone decades without significant development in terms of education, infrastructure, transportation, health facilities and access to clean water.
+It borders Murchison Falls National Park on the southern bank of the Victoria Nile.
+Mubaku has undergone decades without significant development in terms of education, infrastructure, transportation, health facilities, and access to clean water.

-The School is one of the efforts of the Mubaku Community Conservation Organization (MUCCO), a not for profit Community Based Organization (CBO).
-It is focused on eduction, health and sanitation, access to clean water and sustainable development for the Mubaku community in the Albertine region of Uganda.
+The School is one of the efforts of the Mubaku Community Conservation Organization (MUCCO), a not-for-profit Community Based Organization (CBO).
+It is focused on education, health and sanitation, access to clean water, and sustainable development for the Mubaku community in the Albertine region of Uganda.